mieweb/chat-component/tests/README.md

 - ✅ Renders in read-only mode
 - ✅ Hides New button when hideNewButton is true
 - ✅ Hides toggle button when hideToggleButton is true
+- ✅ Hides delivery method dropdown when hideDeliveryMethod is true
 - ✅ Disables compose area for closed conversations when disableClosedConversations is true

 ## Running Specific Tests